How climate mitigation policy can help the recovery of the French economy after the COVID-19 pandemic

 First, the ThreeME model shows that CO2 emissions are expected to be higher as a result of the pandemic.
 While a reduction of 6.6% in emissions is projected in 2020, the emissions in the years thereafter are actually higher than in the baseline without the pandemic, due to the collapse of the oil price.

 Second, results show that climate action policies such as carbon pricing can in fact speed up the economic recovery, even with low energy prices and the COVID-19 crisis, because of increased investments in low-carbon technologies and increased employment due to the redistribution of carbon tax revenues to households and employees.
+Link to open source code.
 Link to publication.

 Malliet, P., Reynes, F., Landa, G., Hamdi-Cherif, M. and Saussay A.